iamseeley/ts-wiki/pages/meta.md

 # These pages are written using Markdown.

 <aside>Well, mostly Markdown.
-Sometimes the Markdown doesn't like to become HTML correctly.
-Good thing I can write HTML directly in the Markdown!</aside>
+Sometimes the Markdown doesn't like to become HTML.
+Good thing I can write HTML directly in Markdown!</aside>

 # h1
 ## h2